 One aspect that is sometimes overlooked is the data that is stored on an individual's portable devices such as smartphones and tablets.
 In China, conducting business through social media such as WeChat and WhatsApp is a common occurrence and where these portable devices are not supplied by the employer, consideration will need to be given as to how relevant data that is stored on such devices can be retrieved and accessed without infringing personal data laws.

 Cross-border investigations by multinational companies are often handled with the assistance of forensic accountants, lawyers and other experts who may not be based in China.
-Therefore, the collated data may need to be transferred out of China or reviewed offshore by remotely accessing an information platform established in China.
-This approach, however, may have significant legal consequences.
+However, transferring data outside of China or enabling remote review from an information platform established in China can have significant legal consequences.

-The Chinese government has consistently emphasised the importance of safeguarding information that constitutes a ‘state secret’.
-According to the revised Law of the People’s Republic of China on Guarding State Secrets (the State Secrets Law), which came into effect in October 2010, exporting electronic data that includes state secrets, whether by means of a computer, the internet or otherwise, constitutes a criminal offence.
-As such, before collated data is exported out of China, or giving overseas-based individuals access to the host platform to review the data, measures should be taken to ensure that such data does not contain any state secrets.
+The Chinese government has consistently emphasised the importance of safeguarding information that constitutes a ‘state secret'.
+According to the revised Law of the People's Republic of China on Guarding State Secrets (the State Secrets Law), exporting electronic data that includes state secrets, whether by means of a computer, the internet or otherwise, constitutes a criminal offence.
+As such, before exporting data out of China, or giving overseas-based individuals access to a host platform to review data, measures must be taken to ensure that such data does not contain any state secrets.
 Hong Kong and Macao are likely to be treated as foreign countries under the State Secrets Law.

 As it is almost impossible to conduct business in China without any dealings with the government or state-owned enterprises, companies can never be sure that they have not obtained information that may be regarded as state secrets.
 To complicate matters, whether or not the information is marked ‘confidential' is irrelevant to it being classified as a ‘state secret'.
 Thus, a safer approach to conducting any review of collected documents and data is to only store the data within China and to restrict access to locally based individuals.
 Furthermore, after concluding the review, the company should be careful not to move data outside China, but only to share a summary of the review with parties based overseas, unless clearance is given by the Chinese authorities.